Zaidtech/Machine-Learning---Octave/README.md

-This file contains all the projects I have done through learning with Dr Andrew Ng's Machine Learning course on Coursea: https://www.coursera.org/learn/machine-learning.
+This file contains all the projects I have done and which i am doing through learning with Dr Andrew Ng's Machine Learning course on Coursea: https://www.coursera.org/learn/machine-learning.

 The course provided a broad introduction to machine learning, data mining, and statistical pattern recognition.
 Topics included: